Headstone Transcriptions

 Transcribed by Lorraine Larment

-from photographs taken by Val Beck.
+From photographs provided by Val Beck

-If you would like to leave a query on the Oz Burials Message Board, please click on the link below.
+If you would like to provide information on family or leave a query on the Oz Burials Message Board, please click on the link below.

-Post a Message on the Oz Burials Message Board
+Post a Message on the Oz Burials Message Board - Registration is free.

 WARD, Fred.
 Born Windsor, NSW 1835 - died 25 May 1870 aged 36 years.